Energy-Pathways-Group/GLOceanKit/Matlab/InternalWaveModel/README.md

 y = (0:N-1)*dy;
 z = (0:nLevels-1)*(-wavemodel.Lz/(2*(nLevels-1)));
 ```
 Now we can call the various Lagrangian methods to return the dynamical fields at those positions.
 First, we need to specify how we want to interpolate the gridded dynamical fields.
 The two most obvious choices are `'exact'`, if we want to use spectral interpolation, or `'spline'`, if we want a good accuracy speed tradeoff.
 It may also being worth using `'linear'` interpolation if accuracy is less important.
+The following code returns the values of the dynamical variables at the positions we requested,

 ```matlab
 interpolationMethod = 'spline';